ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: System Integration Sensor Setup

 \subsection{Sensor Deck}

-The sensor deck is made out of one aluminum plate and forms the length and width of the vehicle.
-It's mounted directly onto the base UGV by being bolted to the main aluminum extrusion frame around the top of UGV's payload bay and further supported by aluminum pillars attached to the front and rear bumper bars.
-Both the front and back sensor tower are attached to the sensor deck.
-The computation cluster, power box and one out of the 2 batteries are placed through a slot of sensor deck, marked yellow in Fig. \ref{fig:sensor_deck}, onto the UGV's payload bay.
+The 94cm x 63cm sensor deck is CNCed from aircraft grade 7050 aluminum of 10mm thickness and anodized to reduce reflections that may interfere with the sensor data.
+The deck's CAD is available alongside the dataset.
+This deck defines the length and width of the vehicle.
+It it mounted directly onto the base UGV by being bolted to the main aluminum extrusion frame around the top of UGV's payload bay by two 20mm x 80mm x 380mm aluminum profiles and further supported by aluminum pillars attached along with the front and rear bumper bars to the main chassis of the Husky UGV.
+Both the front and back sensor towers are attached to the sensor deck.
+The computation cluster, power box and one of the two batteries are placed through a 45cm x 38cm opening of the sensor deck, marked yellow in Fig. \ref{fig:sensor_deck}, into the UGV's payload bay.

-The sensor deck accommodates the Grasshopper3 cameras, Azure Kinect DK depth cameras and the mmWave radars facing the rest 4 (front, back, left and right) directions.
-In each direction, the 2 separate Grasshopper3 mounting slots, marked blue in Fig. \ref{fig:sensor_deck}, are capable of aligning the direction and sensor plane of cameras, forming them into a stereo pair.
+The sensor deck accommodates the Grasshopper3 cameras, the Azure Kinect DK depth cameras and the mmWave radars facing the front, back, left and right directions.
+In each direction, the two separate Grasshopper3 mounting slots, marked blue in Fig. \ref{fig:sensor_deck}, are capable of aligning the direction and sensor plane of cameras, forming them into a stereo pair.

-As showed in Fig. \ref{fig:kinect_mmwave_pair}, each mmWave radar is mounted on the back of a Azure Kinect DK using a 3D printed part, forming a Kinect-mmWave pair.
+As shown in Fig. \ref{fig:kinect_mmwave_pair}, each mmWave radar is mounted on the back of a Azure Kinect DK using a 3D printed part, forming a Kinect-mmWave pair.
 Such pairs are attached to Kinect mounting slots of sensor deck, marked green in Fig. \ref{fig:sensor_deck}.
-Such approach insures a uniform translation between all 5 pairs thus helps simplifying the calibration of mmWave radar extrinsics.
+Such approach ensures a uniform translation between all 5 pairs and thus helps simplifying the calibration of mmWave radar extrinsics.
+While mmWave radars do not support hardware triggering, Azure Kinect DKs do.
+They are all configured to run in the subordinate mode and have their sync-in ports connected to a dedicated triggering channel of the Syncboard generating the Kinect's VSync signal at desired frame rates.

 The real-time kinematics GNSS receiver is placed on the sensor deck near the back sensor tower.
-Its 2 antennas are installed atop the front and back sensor tower respectively.
-The receiver is connected to the cluster LAN and thus has access to online differential corrections data via a 5G cellular link from either local base station or third-party CORS (Continuously Operating Reference Stations) network.
-It also sends PPS signal to Syncboard via a dedicated cable when acts as an external master clock as mentioned in Sec. \ref{subsection:sync}.
+Its two antennas are installed atop the front and back sensor tower, respectively.
+The receiver is connected to the cluster LAN and thus has access to online differential corrections data via a 5G cellular link from either local base station or the third-party CORS (Continuously Operating Reference Stations) network.
+It also sends a PPS signal to the Syncboard via a dedicated cable, such that it can act as an external master clock, if we configure it this way, as mentioned in Sec. \ref{subsection:sync}.